benhutchins/docker-taiga/README.md

 ## Summarize

-To sum it all up, if you want to run Taiga without using
+To sum it all up, if you want to run Taiga without using docker-compose, run this:

     docker run --name taiga-postgres -d -e POSTGRES_PASSWORD=password postgres docker run --name taiga-redis -d redis:3